Dekunutter/3D-Separating-Axis-Theorem/README.md

 # 3D-Separating-Axis-Theorem
-An implementation of brute force separating axis theorem in 3D space
+An implementation of separating axis theorem in 3D space